taraspos/gae-workshop/level2/README.md

 Now we can apply the the changes with `terraform apply`

-## Modify the app code, to do the req with client cert
+## Modify the app code to make requests with client certificate

-First, we need to update our `.gcloudignore` file, to ignore the not needed certificats, to do so, add next two lines:
+First, we need to update our `.gcloudignore` file to ignore the unnecessary certificates.
+To do so, add the following:

 ```sh
 cfssl/*
 !cfssl/*client*.pem
 ```

-This configuration will make sure, that only `client.pem` and `client-key.pem` included into code package.
+This configuration will make sure that only `client.pem` and `client-key.pem` are included in the code package.

-Then, modify the app code in `main.go` file, to perform **TLS Mutual Auth** request to out TLS protected webserver.
-To do so update next code parts:
+Now, modify the app code in `main.go` file to perform **TLS Mutual Auth** request to out TLS protected webserver:

 1. Add new import `"crypto/tls"`:
 ```go